-Abstract: Analysis of three very simple concepts taken from a high school geometry class are: (1) the smallest-and-largest measurement of a length, (2) dividing and multiplying by 2, and (3) nested-embedded-and-meshed (combinatorial) geometries.
+Abstract: Analysis of three very simple concepts taken from a high school geometry class are: (1)_the smallest-to-largest measurement of a length, (2)_dividing and multiplying by 2, and (3)_nested-embedded-and-meshed (combinatorial) geometries.
 Though initially a simple thought exercise (hardly an experiment), our students quickly developed a larger vision to create a working framework to categorize and relate everything in the known universe.
 Though appearing quite naïve and overly ambitious in its scope, the work initially began at the Planck Length and proceeded to the Observable Universe in somewhere over 202.34+ base-2 exponential notations.
 That range of notations is examined and the unique place of the first sixty notations is reviewed.
 This simple mathematical progression and the related geometries, apparently heretofore not examined by the larger academic community, are the praxis; interpreting the meaning of it all is the theoria, and here we posit a very simple foundation to open those discussions.
 Along this path it seems we will learn how numbers are the function and geometries are the form, how each is the other’s Janus face, and perhaps even how time is derivative of number and space derivative of geometry.

 The Initial Framework For A Question

 Observing how some of the simplest geometric objects are readily embedded within each other, a high school geometry class1 asked a similar question to that asked centuries earlier by Zeno (circa 430 BC).2 “How many steps inside can we go before we can go no further?”

 The students had learned about the Planck Length, a conceptual limit of 1.616199(97)x10-35 meters.
 Using base-2 exponential notation, these students rather quickly discovered that it took just over 112 steps going within to get into the range of the Planck Length.